8n8/bigwebthing/README.md

 1. Display a document.

 2. Read user input.
 Text documents are displayed as editible text areas.
 Programs can subscribe to the document, so that on any change its contents are fed to them.
+Program can also prompt users for a file upload from the local file system.

 3. Call other programs.
-A program is a function that takes its document as input, and produces another document as its output.
-A program can call any other program by its hash and use it - a bit like Unix pipes, but can't access its document.
+A program is a function that takes a set of documents as its input, and produces another set of documents as its output.
+A program can call any other program by its hash and use it - a bit like Unix pipes, but can't access its document set.

 4. Create other programs.

+5. Send messages to other people.
+A message must be marked with the hash of the program it is being sent to, as well as the key of the person who is receiving it.

 5. Make HTTP requests.